 Adding Raffia and Raffia Bow

 I took three strands of raffia and tied it around the bottom of the handle.
-I then used my hot glue gun to add the raffia bow.
+The raffia bow was attached using hot glue.
+These were from Hobby Lobby.

 This thrift store project cost less than $5.00.
 I have two unique pumpkins that I can display, and the fun part, they have a story behind them!